rizwan-kh/rizwan-kh.github.io/content/posts/vault-aad-integration.md

 ### Vault Configurations

 #### enable OIDC
-Enabling the OIDC based auth is the first thing we need to do, if you want to configure multiple OIDC, we can change the path on which OIDC is initialized.
+Enabling the OIDC based auth is the first thing we need to do, if you want to configure multiple OIDCs, we can change the path on which OIDC is initialized.
 Go to the Access tab at top of the Vault UI page and click on 'Enable new method +' under Auth methods, alternatively, you can use Vault CLI to enable this using the below command

 ```
 vault auth enable oidc